saaddalida/rocketshoes-react/README.md

 # Rocketshoes

-It is a NetShoes clone application developed using React and Redux
+It is a clone of an e-commerce application developed using React and Redux

 ![Rocketshoes](rocketshoes.gif)